bencehamrak/bencehamrak.github.io/README.md

 ## Current research

+### Party identity:

-- Post-election shifts in affective polarization <em>Revise & resubmit</em>
+- Post-election shifts in affective polarization. <em>Revise & resubmit</em>

+- Can common identities reduce out-party animosity?
+Quais-experimental evidence from football games

+- Antisemitic dog whistle or simple partisan cueing?
+Assessing the effect of the Soros campaign in Hungary. <em>Under review</em> (with Erin Jenne and Levente Littvay)

+ ### Citizen accountability and representation:

 - Status quo bias and preferences for drug regulation: Evidence from a novel experimental approach (with Gabor Simonovits)

 - Descriptive representation and local-level political engagement: Evidence from breaking the highest glass ceiling in Slovakia (with Daniel Kovarek)

-- Can common identities reduce out-party animosity?
-Quais-experimental evidence from football games

 <!--